kikky2015/Excel_Challenge/README.md

 # Excel_Challenge
-Assignment 1.
-CrowdfundingBook_Solution.xlsc has all the excel solutions.
+#CrowdfundingBook_Solution.xlsc has all the excel solutions.
-Data Report.docx has the written report/conclusion.
+# Data Report.docx has the written report/conclusion.